efrecon/machinery/README.md

 will show up its real name, i.e. `mycluster-db`.
 This behaviour will help you managing several clusters from the same directory, for example when staging or when running sub-sets of your architecture for development.

+#### Interaction with `VBoxManage`

+`machinery` supports a number of extra features when creating virtualbox-based machines.
+This requires proper access to the `VBoxManage` command on the host machine.
+These features are port forwarding and the ability to mount host path into the guest machines.
+The mounting of shares is not persistent as `/etc/fstab` is read-only in boot2docker.
+Instead mounting operations will be performed each time the virtual machines are started.
+Technically, the implementation generates unique names for the shares and declare those using `VBoxManage sharedfolder add` the first time they are needed.
+Then, each time the machine is started, a mount operation will be performed using an `docker-machine ssh`.

+In practice, mounting of shares should be transparent to you as long as you start machines that use this feature using `machinery` (as opposed to manually using `docker-machine start`).

 ### Global Options